 Q. When does it meet?

-It meets on average once per year; but sometimes it will meet more frequently, as need arises.
-Meanwhile, members keep in regular touch with Anglican Communion Office staff and with the groups for which they are responsible, and maintain contact with each other by email or occasionally by conference telephone calls.
+It meets on average three times a year.
+Typically one meeting will be face-to-face and two will be by conference call.
+Meanwhile, members keep in regular touch with Anglican Communion Office staff and with the groups for which they are responsible, and maintain contact with each other by email.

 Q. Who are the current members?